stoeps13/connections-doc/source/admin/install/t_prof_install_tdi.md

         "$TDI_HOME_DIR/IDILoader.jar" "$LOG_4J" com.ibm.di.loader.ServerLauncher "$@" &
         ```

+        !!! note
-        **Note:** Do not copy and paste the example into your ibmdisrv file.
+    Do not copy and paste the example into your ibmdisrv file.
 Add the two arguments without changing any of the other arguments.

     -   Windows™: ibmdisrv.bat